 Conductor Robert Pouliot is the 2018 winner of the Outstanding Conductor Award from the Association of Concert Bands, a national honor recognizing conductors who have demonstrated musical leadership excellence, conducting skills, musicality, community contributions, educational foresight, and dedication to the organization.
 In recognition of its high musical standards and achievements over the years, the band was awarded the Sudler Silver Scroll from The John Philip Sousa Foundation in 2004, one of North America’s most prestigious awards for community concert bands.
 In 1981, the Commonwealth of Virginia honored the band when then-Governor John N. Dalton selected it to perform at the Yorktown Bicentennial Celebration’s opening ceremonies.
 During its 45th anniversary season, Governor Terry McAuliffe proclaimed November 1, 2014 as The City of Fairfax Band day.

 - Association of Concert Bands convention in Allentown, PA.

 - Host of the Association of Concert Bands convention in Fairfax

 - National Band Association convention in New Orleans

-- WMAL Radio’s Christmas Eve show at the Kennedy Center, 1987-2005
+- WMAL Radio’s Christmas Eve show at the Kennedy Center

-- Released four compact discs: “Made in America,” “Marchfest,” “1996 National Band Association Performance,” and “Yuletide Fair.”
+- Four compact discs: “Made in America,” “Marchfest,” “National Band Association Performance,” and “Yuletide Fair